Mandalay Cultural Museum

 The Mandalay Cultural Museum (မန္တလေး ယဉ်ကျေးမှု ပြတိုက်) is a museum located at the corner of 80th Road and 24th Street, in Mandalay, Myanmar.

-It displays objects of past ministers over the centuries, including materials and furniture used by King Mindon and King Thibaw, paintings by Royal artist Saya Chone and sculptures.
+It displays artifacts from monarchs and royal ministers across the centuries, including materials and furniture used by King Mindon and King Thibaw, paintings by royal artist Saya Chone and sculptures.

-The museum charges US$2 to foreign visitors.
-For Burmese people, the charge is 500 Kyats for adults and 250 kyats for children.
+The museum charges foreign visitors US$2 for entry.
+For Burmese nationals, the admission fee is 500 kyats for adults and 250 kyats for children.

 It is open from 10:00 am to 3:30 pm from Tuesday to Sunday.